Complete Repair Guide for LG WM3400CW: Spider Arm Failure, Hall Sensor Issues, and LE Error Code

 LG Washer Spider Arm Assembly Replacement

-The spider arm is the primary component failing in the WM3400CW, as it supports the drum and can crack or wear out over time, causing the LE error code.
+The spider arm is often the primary component failing in the WM3400CW, as it supports the drum and can crack or wear out over time, causing the LE error code.
 This genuine LG replacement part ensures proper drum alignment and operation.
 Check current pricing on Amazon.

 iFixit Essential Electronics Toolkit